 That's nice, but August's ecosystem is more tightly integrated, because it makes its own smart lock, and you can control them both from the same app.

 Those who are looking for a video doorbell, but who don't want to go through the trouble of replacing or installing the wiring needed for a traditional doorbell will like what the Ring Video Doorbell 2 has to offer.
 It has a sharp, 1080p resolution, and its app boasts lots of settings to help you get only the alerts you want — which is crucial, since its alert sound is so annoying.
-While the Nest Hello is our top pick overall for its better video quality and facial recognition, the battery-powered Ring Video Doorbell 2 makes it a more flexible option.
+While the Nest Hello is the best video doorbell overall for its better video quality and facial recognition (here's our comparison of Ring vs. Nest), the battery-powered Ring Video Doorbell 2 makes it a more flexible option.